DOWNLOADABLE PDF: English

 - You may feel discomfort at the injection site.

-- You may notice a warm, flushed sensation during the injection.
+- You may notice a warm, flushed feeling when the contrast is injected.
 You may also notice a metallic taste in your mouth.
 These reactions are normal.
 They should go away within 1 to 2 minutes.

-- Once in a while, a patient will develop itching and hives for up to a few hours after the injection.
-This can be relieved with medicine.
+- Once in a while, a patient gets itching and hives for up to a few hours after receiving contrast.
+Tell us if this happens to you and we will give you medicine to treat the symptoms.

 - If you start to feel light-headed or short of breath, tell us right away.
 You may be having an allergic reaction to the contrast.
 A doctor or nurse will be nearby during the scan to help you, if needed.